vinberg88/cachyos/README.md

 CachyOS WSL support many desktop from KDE Plasma, GNOME, COSMIC, XFCE, DEEPIN and more.

 <img width="1168" height="784" alt="N6ee6" src="https://github.com/user-attachments/assets/bc4321fc-b9a7-4864-84f8-7311c50a439f" />

-Other desktops that are done for WSL and Windows 11 - 2026
+Other desktops that are done! and ready for WSL and Windows 11 - 2026

-POP!_OS 24.04 LTS and diffrent desktops: https://github.com/vinberg88/pop-os-wsl
+POP!_OS 24.04 LTS and diffrent desktops to POP_OS: https://github.com/vinberg88/pop-os-wsl

-ParrotOS and diffrent desktops : https://github.com/vinberg88/ParrotOS
+ParrotOS and diffrent desktops to ParrotOS: https://github.com/vinberg88/ParrotOS

-Find ME here via GitHUB: https://github.com/vinberg88
+Find ME via GitHUB - WSL - https://github.com/vinberg88

 Want more for WSL and Linux and Windows 11 LOOK HERE: https://github.com/vinberg88/opensuse

+Why Was CachyOS Created ?

+CachyOS was built around a simple idea: modern hardware should be able to take advantage of modern compiler and CPU features.
+The project uses CPU-optimized builds, including x86-64-v3, x86-64-v4, and Zen4 targets where supported.
+Its kernel builds also use CPU optimizations and Link Time Optimization.
+CachyOS also works on kernel tuning, scheduler options, hardware detection, and system configuration.
+The project maintains several scheduler choices and provides tools intended to make system setup easier.
+The result is a distribution designed to make performance tuning part of the default experience rather than something you have to research and configure yourself.

+What Makes CachyOS Different From Arch Linux ?

+With Arch, you start with a minimal system and decide what belongs on it.
+CachyOS gives you a more prepared environment with performance-optimized packages, a custom kernel, hardware detection, and graphical installation options.

 -----------------------------------------------------------------------

-HERE I WILL PUT NEW DESKTOP.
+HERE I WILL PUT NEW DESKTOPS FOR CATHYOS.
 HOW TO BUILD DESKTOP FOR CACHYOS FOR WSL.

 Commming SONE to CATCHY OS AND KDE 6.